ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 What is the best form of Iodine?

-Potassium Iodide is our top-rated form of Iodine — the form we recommend for its High Absorption bioavailability.
-We compared 1 forms in our formulary.
+Potassium Iodide is our top-rated form of Iodine, and we compared 1 forms in our formulary to rank it.

 ✓ Top Pick: Potassium Iodide